ThomasDebrunner/millionboot/README.md

 101			|The provided data is missing the : starting character 102			|The provided data is malformatted.
 E.g. Size does not match 103			|Checksum failed
+201			|Data could not be written because the page to be written is already full.
+(There is some serious error!)
+202			|The supplied data does not belong onto the same page.
+(Data ordering wrong) 203			|Illegal hex record.
+The bootloader only supports the *data* (type 0) and *end of file* (type 1) record.
+Especially the *Start Segment Address Record* (type 3) is **not** supported, which means that every new software has to start at offset `0x0000`

 In all of these cases the hex line has to be retransmitted again.